CumulusNetworks/docs/content/cumulus-linux-43/Monitoring-and-Troubleshooting/Monitoring-System-Hardware/Troubleshoot-Layer-1.md

         - Hardware link up: l1-show:  Operational State: Link Status: Hardware   This is the Broadcom or Mellanox ASIC status of the link:  If down, then the link is down at the ASIC level
         - Signal Detected Information:  l1-show: Port Hardware State section.:  This will show signal status, Lock status and Fault Status (See Note 1 below) as well as Eye info or Link Grade info if the link is up.
         - `ethtool <swp>`:  Link detected: yes.
 This should be properly synced from the ASIC status.
 If it is mismatched, then it is likely a bug.
-    4. Verify no basic settings mismatches (speed, duplex, autoneg) - Check both sides and ensure they match
+4. Verify there are no basic setting mismatches (speed, duplex, autoneg).
+Check both sides and ensure they match.
-        - Check settings in `/etc/network/interfaces`
+   - Check the settings in `/etc/network/interfaces`.
-        - Check speed/duplex and autoneg? columns in l1-show: Operational State.
-They should match on both sides
+   - Check speed/duplex and autoneg columns under Operational State in the `l1-show` output.
+The values should match on both sides.
-        - Check Speed, Duplex, Auto-negotiation values in `ethtool <swp>` (Support/ethtool.link).
-This is less reliable, since you can enable autoneg on links that don't support it and ASIC should do the right thing.
-See User Guide - Interface Recommendations
+   - Check the speed, duplex and autonegotiation values in `ethtool <swp>` (Support/ethtool.link).
+This is less reliable, since you can enable autoneg on links that don't support it and the ASIC should do the right thing.
+See {{<link url="Switch-Port-Attributes/#interface-configuration-recommendations-for-broadcom-platforms" text="Interface Recommendations">}} for more information.
-    5. Check FEC settings are correct and match on both sides for 100G and 25G:  ethtool --show-fec (Support/ethtool.fec)   See: What the FEC? and FEC Switch Port Attributes section in User Guide
+5. Check FEC settings are correct and match on both sides for 100G and 25G: `ethtool --show-fec` (Support/ethtool.fec)   See: What the FEC? and the {{<link url="Switch-Port-Attributes/#fec" text="FEC">}} section of the Switch Port Attributes topic.
-    6. Loopback tests:  Move the modules and connect dut1-dut1 and dut2-dut2 - see if one box works - go back through steps 1-4 on each side.
-If it works one way, try to isolate the issue to one module/port/platform/config
+6. Loopback tests: Move the modules and connect dut1-dut1 and dut2-dut2.
+See if one switch works, then perform steps 1-4 on each side.
+If it works one way, try to isolate the issue to one module/port/platform/configuration.
-    7. Try a different module of same type - could be a bad module
+7. Try a different module of the same type; the current module could be bad.
-    8. Try a different module of different type - preferably on HCL.
-This is step 8, not step 1.
+8. Try a different module of different type - preferably one that is supported on the {{<exlink url="https://cumulusnetworks.com/hcl" text="Cumulus Linux HCL">}}.

-### Troubleshoot Fault(Local) and Fault(Remote)
+### Fault(Local) and Fault(Remote) Errors

-Fault(Remote) applies to 10G and above (ignore for 1G).
-It means the Local modules sees signal from the remote, but the remote doesn't report any signal from us - therefore one or more of these is the case:
+Fault(Remote) applies to 10G speeds and above.
+It means the local module sees a signal from the remote module, but the remote module doesn't report any signal from the local module.
+This could be due to one or more of the following issues:

-    The local device isn't transmitting
+- The local device isn't transmitting.
-    The remote is broken on the RX side
+- The remote is broken on the RX side.
-    The fiber/copper path to the remote is broken
+- The fiber/copper path to the remote is broken.

-Fault(Local) indicates that the local module does not see any signal from the remote (again 10G and above only).
+Fault(Local) indicates that the local module does not see any signal from the remote.
+Again, this applies to 10G and above speeds only.
+This could be due to one or more of the following issues:

-    The remote device isn't transmitting
+- The remote device isn't transmitting.
-    The local device is broken on the RX side
+- The local device is broken on the RX side.
-    The fiber/copper path from the remote is broken
+- The fiber/copper path from the remote is broken.

-For Optical modules:
+For optical modules:

-    For 1) If the modules support DOM, you can sort of eliminate by checking the Transmit power levels on the Local in ethtool -m.
+- If the local or remote device isn't transmitting, and the modules support DOM, you can try to eliminate the issue by checking the transmit power levels on the local device in the output from `ethtool -m`.
 If it is 'zero' or 0.0001 then the module may be disabled, or doesn't have the correct power settings enabled
-    For 2) you can check Receive power levels on the Remote in ethtool -m if the module support DOM.
-(You should have already found this in step 3.a.
-Tsk, tsk...)
+- If either device is broken on the RX side, and the module supports DOM, you can check the receive power levels on the remote in the output from `ethtool -m`.
-    For 3), you have to try different cables to find which cable/connector is bad.
-    If cable change doesn't work, then swap the modules one at a time.
+- If the path to or from the remote is broken, try different cables to find which cable/connector is bad.
+If changing the cable doesn't work, then swap the modules one at a time.

-For copper DACs:

-you can skip 1) and 2) and go straight to 3).
+For copper DACs, since they don't support DOM, you can try different cables.

 ### I2C Problems

-When modules disappear or you see 'smbus' or 'i2c' errors in the log, sometimes a module or group of modules is wrecking the I2C bus, which is the bus where we communicate with module EEPROMs as well as with Fans and Temp sensors.
+When modules disappear or you see `smbus` or `i2c` errors in the log, sometimes a module or group of modules is wrecking the I2C bus, which is the bus where Cumulus Linux communicates with module EEPROMs as well as with fans and temperature sensors.

 This requires a bit of detective work, and worst case a binary search of removing half the cables at a time until you find the right cable.
-The bad cable may wreck comms with another working cable on the bus.
-Get help.
+The bad cable may wreck communications with another working cable on the bus.
+You should contact the NVIDIA Networking Global Support Services team for help.

 ### Module High Power Problems

 Some modules require higher power signals and bits to be set for them to be enabled.
-One symptom of this may be 0.0001mw Transmit power, when power is expected.
+One symptom of this may be 0.0001mw transmit power, when power is expected.

-This take some platform and EEPROM detective work, and usually is seen once on newer platforms before it is fixed.
-Get help.
+This takes some platform and EEPROM detective work, and usually is seen once on newer platforms before it is fixed.
+You should contact the NVIDIA Networking Global Support Services team for help.

-Example:

- AOC with Failed RX on Lane 3
+For example, here is the `l1-show` output for an AOC (on swp6) with failed RX on lane 3:

 ```
   Port:  swp6